GPT2099/Election_Analysis/README.md

 ## Summary
 The Analysis of the election show that:

 - There were 369,711 votes cast in the election.
+- Jefferson County received 10.5% of the vote and 38,855 number of votes.
+- Denver County received 82.8% of the vote and 306,055 number of votes.
+- Arapahoe County received 6.7% of the vote and 24,801 number of votes.
+- Denver County recieved the greatest turnout with 82.8% of the vote and 306,055 number of votes.
 - The candidates were:
   - Charles Casper Stockham
   - Diana DeGette